Faculty Development Funds Support JCU's Outstanding Professors

 Professor Kneller participated in the American Association for the Advancement of Science 2016 Annual Convention “Global Science Engagement” in Washington, D.C., February 2016.
 She also presented a paper at the AMICAL 2016 Conference in Rome.

-Jens Koehler — Art History and Studio Art
+Jens Koehler — Art History

 Professor Koehler participated in the 12th Roman Archaeology Conference (RAC) at the University of Rome ‘La Sapienza‘ where he presented a paper entitled ‘Before the Hammam: Ancient Spas of Roman North Africa’, March 2016.
 He also participated in the International Conference “Water Management during the Time of Frontinus” in Germany, May 2016.